JasperSteinberg/Statistical-Learning/README.md

-Projects in the course Statistical learning at NTNU spring 2024
+A project in the course Statistical learning at NTNU spring 2024.